Shelter & Facility Rental FAQs

 - 6 p.m. to 9 p.m.

-Alcohol permits are required at all OSMP shelters/facilities for groups of 15 or more people when alcohol is being consumed.
+Alcohol permits are required at all OSMP shelters/facilities when alcohol is being consumed.
 Alcohol permits will be granted to City of Boulder residents only and proof of residency will be required before an alcohol permit will be issued.
 Learn more about the requirements and conditions for Alcohol Permits.

 Alcohol permits are issued pursuant to chapter 5-7, B.R.C. and all permit holders must comply with all state and local alcohol laws.

-No, posting any type of sign on OSMP property is prohibited.
-The regulation states, "Under no circumstances are signs, balloons, or any other items to be nailed, pinned, stapled or otherwise attached to any tree, park sign, facility, and/or along the roadways."
+Posting any type of sign on OSMP property is prohibited.
+The regulation states, "Under no circumstances are signs, balloons, or any other items to be nailed, pinned, stapled or otherwise attached to any tree, park sign, facility, and/or placed along the roadways."
 Signs will be removed by OSMP personnel.
 OSMP suggests the following:

 - Post members of the party at critical junctions in the road to direct incoming guests.